piotrmurach/tty-progressbar/README.md

 ### 1.2 finish

-In order to immediately stop and finish the bar call `finish`.
+In order to immediately stop and finish the progress call `finish`.
 This will finish drawing the progress and return to new line.

 ```ruby
 bar.finish